 SEP TY(S2) is deleted (via H.248 SUBtract command).

-The interconnection of SEP TY(S1) with SEP TX(S1) is straightforward, and the interconnection of SEP TY(S2) with SEP TX(S1) may require capabilities as defined by [ITU-T H.248.STGROUP] (to be confirmed).
+The interconnection of SEP TY(S1) with SEP TX(S1) is straightforward, and the interconnection of SEP TY(S2) with SEP TX(S1) may require capabilities as defined by [ITU-T H.248.STGROUP] (to be confirmed; see also parallel discussion on C-680 "H.248.STGROUP: model discussion (4) for use case "Alternate IP connectivity"" (note: currently parked in a "living list Appendix" of H.248.STGROUP).).

 Model M3 looks attractive due to the simplicity of single terminations only.
 However, the context model does not provide a general purpose solution as mentioned in the beginning.